castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 - [Pi-hole](https://pi-hole.net/) for network wide privacy and ad blocking
 - A [Plex Media Server](https://www.plex.tv/) for my videos.

-The Unifi stuff depends on Java and MongoDB, and access hardware on the network.
+The Unifi stuff depends on Java and MongoDB, and accesses hardware on the network.
 Pi-hole expects to basically be my DNS server, and Plex is the textbook definition of a stateful app; depending on the size of your video collection it can grow a substantial database that's all on disk, so moving around means bringing gigs of stuff with it.

 With this varied set of apps, we shall begin!